AndyObtiva/glimmer/README.markdown

 The package application name (shows up in top menu bar on the Mac) will be a human form of the app root directory name (e.g. "Math Bowling" for "MathBowling" or "math_bowling" app root directory name).
 However, application name and version may be specified explicitly via "-Bmac.CFBundleName" and "-Bmac.CFBundleVersion" options.

-Also, the package will only include these directories: app, config, db, lib, script, bin, images, sounds, videos
+Also, the package will only include these directories: app, config, db, lib, script, bin, docs, fonts, images, sounds, videos

 After running once, you will find a `config/warble.rb` file.
 It has the JAR packaging configuration.
 You may adjust included directories in it if needed, and then rerun `rake glimmer:package` and it will pick up your custom configuration.
 Alternatively, if you'd like to customize the included directories to begin with, don't run `rake glimmer:package` right away.
 Run this command first: